hasangilak/storylingo/product/tickets/landing-tickets-2024-05-10.md

 - [ ] Unit tests written and passing (>80% coverage)
 - [ ] Documentation updated
 - [ ] Demo-ready functionality completed

+**Implementation Status: COMPLETED ✅**
+- Designed and implemented a testimonials section with:
+  - Immersive gradient background and blurred accent overlays
+  - Glassmorphic testimonial cards with accent borders and drop shadows
+  - Animated transitions for card entrance, exit, and interaction
+  - Headline with bold gradient and drop shadow for strong hierarchy
+  - User photos with gradient ring and glow
+  - Navigation arrows and pagination dots upgraded to accent-gradient, larger, and animated
+  - Accessibility: ARIA live region, keyboard navigation, alt text, and focus management
+  - Fully responsive layout (mobile, tablet, desktop)
+- All styling uses Tailwind CSS utilities for maintainability and consistency
+- Section reviewed for design system compliance and code quality

 ---